 THE HOLDING PROJECT

 Dearbhaile Heaney is a designer from Derry-Londonderry who studied at Goldsmiths University and the Royal College of Art, London.
-She started her first creative business in 2013 and has been focused on entrepreneurship ever since.
-She currently works for The Prince's Trust as an Enterprise Executive and founded The Holding Project with Sean Cullen and Chris Millar in 2016.
-The Holding Project aims to build micro-housing for young people in Belfast with saving mechanisms built into its rental model so that renters can save for life goals such as going into education, starting a business or entering the housing market.
+She currently works for Prince's Trust International as Programmes Manager for Europe and she is a Winston Churchill Fellow- in 2017 she researched New Approaches to Affordable Housing in Sweden, Finland and the USA.
+She founded The Holding Project with Chris Millar and Sean Cullen in 2016, which aims to build micro-housing for young people in Belfast with saving mechanisms built into its rental model so that renters can save for life goals such as going into education, starting a business or entering the housing market.
+In 2019 they launched Belfast Housing Lab in collaboration with Eastside Partnership.

 The Holding Project are a great example of cross-discipline collaboration and we wanted to find out more about how the idea for it came about.
 We caught up with Dearbhaile to find out more and here's what she said: